 • Part one is for children to become mindful of what they’re eating.
 With small children, you’ll want to keep it simple, but even the youngest kids can understand that fruits, veggies, and other natural foods are good for their microbes, and can give them superhuman powers and make them run extra fast—while sugary desserts and junk foods put their friendly flora at risk.
 They’ll also grasp the value of supplementing with a high quality, time-released probiotic like PRO-Kids to keep their microbial forces in top fighting form.

 • Part two involves using eating as an easy mindfulness meditation.
 Kids can make a game of noticing the colors, textures, tastes, and temperatures of their meals to bring them into the present moment—while triggering the relaxation response for comfortable digestion and glowing gut health.

 Caring for their teeth is another essential way kids can actively mind those microbes.
-Keeping the teeth and mouth clean and healthy is important for wellness in the whole body—and supporting the oral microbiome encourages strong teeth, gums, and immunity.
+Keeping the teeth and mouth clean and healthy is important for maintaining wellness in the whole body—and supporting the oral microbiome encourages strong teeth, gums, and immune function.
 Proper brushing and flossing, regular dental visits, and avoiding antimicrobial rinses are easy ways for kids to care for their oral microbial teams.
 They’ll love it when you make the process fun by adding songs, water play, and silly stories.
-You may also want to take your kids’ oral health routine up a notch with a high-quality (and delicious) chewable oral probiotic like PRO-Kids ENT.
+You may also want to take your kids’ oral health maintenance routine up a notch with a high-quality (and delicious) chewable oral probiotic like PRO-Kids ENT.

 The ancient practice of lovingkindness meditation is no less relevant today than it was in past millennia.
 And as the damaging effects of bullying make headline news with increasing frequency, it becomes more apparent than ever that kids need some form of lovingkindness in their daily lives.